ropensci/aorsf/cran-comments.md

 Updates:

+- the trailing slash on URL's to the arXiv paper was removed in the readme.

+## Revision 3, 2022-08-22

+Updates:

-- the trailing slash on URL's to the arXiv paper was removed.
+- the trailing slash on URL's to the arXiv paper was removed in the aorsf vignette.

+## Revision 4, 2022-08-23

+- Extra spaces in `DESCRIPTION` removed.

+- `LICENSE` file fixed and names of authors added.